“…goes into everything from pastries to cupcakes, lending a smooth, creamy and almost vanilla pudding flavor.”

 In a large bowl, with an electric mixer on medium speed, fitted with a whisk attachment, whip the cream until soft peaks form.
 Set in the refrigerator until needed.
 In a separate, small bowl, sprinkle the gelatin into 2/3 cup cold water and set aside to soak for 10 minutes.
 With a hand whisk, beat the egg yolks and the confectioners’ sugar in a large bowl until the mixture turns pale yellow and has a thick, creamy texture.
 Set aside.

-Gradually whisk in the dissolved gelatin then place the bowl over a large bowl of ice water (or a couple of bags of frozen corn if you forgot to buy ice like us).
+Gradually whisk (or stir with a spatula) in the dissolved gelatin then place the bowl over a large bowl of ice water (or a couple of bags of frozen corn if you forgot to buy ice like us).
 Make sure that the mixture is lump-free.
 Continue to stir vigorously until the cream starts to cool and thicken to a loose pudding-like consistency (it will still be pourable, not firm).
 Gently fold in the whipped cream that you set in the refrigerator earlier, making sure to blend the mixture thoroughly.
 Chill until you’re ready to use as a cake filling or pastry filling.

 This recipe will keep fresh in an airtight container for 1 week in the refrigerator.
 It does not freeze well.
 If chilled in the refrigerator, let stand for ten minutes at room temperature, then gently whisk for 10-20 seconds to smooth the texture before using.